 Owner Kathleen Inman of Inman Family Wines offers “Meet the Maker” Happy Hours on Zoom—and has pledged 5 percent of proceeds to Meals on Wheels to assist the at-risk elderly demographic.
 More details here.

-Club members have access to a scheduled virtual tasting experience, but everyone’s welcome to join the daily Instagram Lives with winemaker Matt Crafton.
+Club members have access to a scheduled virtual tasting experience, but everyone’s welcome to join the periodic Instagram Lives with winemaker Matt Crafton.
 Expect tastings, live Q&As, bottling line tours, and more.

 Normally it’s a boon to claim you’re the closest winery to the Bay Area.
 But Ram’s Gate is pivoting during quarantine to regular Instagram Live tastings with winemaker Joe Nielsen.
-Wines are offered a 15% discount with the code RAMSGATE.
 Click here to learn more about their wines.

 Boisset Collection (Buena Vista Winery, Raymond Vineyards, DeLoach Vineyards, JCB Collection and 1881 Napa)

-Owner Jean-Charles Boisset oversees several labels both in the United States and France, and his “irrepressible” charisma and know-how are on display during daily Facebook Live virtual happy hour broadcasts at 6 p.m. each day.
-On Thursday, March 26, in place of the daily happy hour, Jean-Charles will appear on CellarPass TV from 6 to 7 p.m. with stand-up comic Jenny Zigrino.
-Both Jean- Charles and sommelier Marnie Old have also recorded digital happy hours that air every Saturday at 6 p.m. on the Boisset Collection Facebook page as well (the first one from last Saturday, March 21, is available now).
+Owner Jean-Charles Boisset oversees several labels both in the United States and France, and his irrepressible charisma and know-how are on display during daily Facebook Live virtual happy hour broadcasts at 6 p.m. each day.

 One-hour virtual tastings with a view can be accompanied by a range of wine packages at this Carneros winery.
 Prices start at $59; choose a package and select a session you’d like to join.

 Calling their Virtual Tastings “InJoy” (get it?)
-Napa winemaker St. Supery offers two tastings via Facebook live each week, one at 3 p.m.
+Napa winemaker St. Supery has been offering two tastings via Facebook live each week, one at 3 p.m.
 PST and another at 5:30.
+Currently the series is set to end July 30, but fingers crossed that they will extend it.
 Click here for more info.